AutoDB/AutoDB/Documentation/Backlog.md

 Support for Structs, when you don't need/want auto collision handling but rather just want to handle a huge table of data efficiently (but still automatic in other ways).

+- remove ignoreProperties since we are using codable now.

 # That is all!

 ## Thinking

 * Don't build cascading deletes and similar!
+Why?
 * but think about syncing.
 Perhaps its a good idea to have some basic functionality for iCloud/Firebase sync?